per2jensen/dar-backup/README.md

   - Take full backups, differential backups or incremental backups
   - Uses the par2 functionality for file repair, 5% error correction configured
-    - 3 8K blocks bitrot in a test archive is repairable (see [testcase1](https://github.com/per2jensen/dar-backup/blob/main/test/test-parchive.sh), [testcase2](https://github.com/per2jensen/dar-backup/blob/main/test/test-parchive-multiple-8k-blocks.sh))
+    - As an example 3 8K blocks bitrot introduced in a test archive is repairable.
+That amounts to just about 5% bitrot (see [testcase1](https://github.com/per2jensen/dar-backup/blob/main/test/test-parchive.sh), [testcase2](https://github.com/per2jensen/dar-backup/blob/main/test/test-parchive-multiple-8k-blocks.sh))
     - See more on integration to [parchive](http://dar.linux.free.fr/doc/usage_notes.html#Parchive)
   - Test the archive after a backup
   - Search for a file < 10MB, and restore it under /tmp as part of the backup verification
   - Copies dar_static to server (handy to have the statically linked binary available in the future)